-Pennsylvania State University was established in 1855 as an agricultural college to apply scientific principles to farming.
-Eventually, the university expanded and its mission was broadened to include teaching, research, and public service across many fields of study, which remains its goal and purpose even today.
-It is the largest public university in Pennsylvania.
-The university park campus remains its biggest, and houses major administrative and research activities.
-Apart from this, the university has an additional 23 locations across different locations in the state.
+Pennsylvania State University, also known as Penn State, was established in 1855 as an agricultural college to apply scientific principles to farming.
+Eventually, the university expanded, and its mission was broadened to include teaching, research, and public service across many fields of study, which remains its goal and purpose even today.

-If you are considering Penn State as an option for your study, it would be useful to know what the acceptance rates are.
-Knowing how selective the university is can play a role in determining if you want to apply, and how difficult the admission process is.
-This article breaks down important information from Penn State’s admission statistics — read on to know these details about the university.
+If you are considering Penn State as an option for your studies, it would help if you knew its acceptance rates.
+Knowing how selective the university is can help you determine whether you want to apply and how complicated the admission process is.

 Pennsylvania State University Acceptance Rate